Objective Priors in the Empirical Bayes Framework: Objective Bayesian Approach to Empirical Bayes Methods

 While permissibility is rather a technicality for dealing with improper priors, the MMI property should be seen as the defining property of reference priors and will now be discussed in more detail.

 As motivated in the introduction, penalizing by means of entropy provides a natural approach to incorporate the idea of non-informativity about the parameter into the inference process.
-However, if we follow Shannon's derivation of the entropy $H_\param$, we see that it is not the proper notion in our setup.

-Shannon \cite{shannon2001mathematical} derived the entropy $H_\param$ from the insight that the proper way to quantify the information gain, when an event with probability $p$ actually occurs, is $-\log(p)$.
+However, if we follow Shannon's derivation of the entropy $H_\param$, we see that it is not the appropriate notion in our setup. \citet{shannon2001mathematical} derived the entropy $H_\param$ from the insight that the proper way to quantify the information gain, when an event with probability $p\in [0,1]$ actually occurs, is $-\log(p)\in [0,\infty]$.
 He then defined the entropy as the expected information gain.
-However, the continuous analogue to this notion, the differential entropy $H_\param$ given by \eqref{equ:EntropyPenalty} , faces several complications: \begin{compactitem} \item The information gain $-\log(\parden(\param))$, when measuring the value $\param$, as well as the entropy $H_\param$ itself can become negative, which is difficult to interpret. \item $H_\param$ is variant under transformations of $\param$, leading to an inconsistent notion of information. \item The information gain $-\log(\parden(\param))$ relies on a \emph{direct} and \emph{exact} (error-free) measurement of $\param$, which is not plausible in the continuous case. \end{compactitem} The last point becomes even more relevant in the empirical Bayes framework, where $\param$ is not (and usually cannot be) measured directly, but is inferred from the measurement $\meas$ of another quantity.
-The proper notion for the information gain in this setup is the Kullback-Leibler divergence between prior and posterior (\cite{zbMATH03065448}), $D_{\rm KL}\big(\parden(\Cdot|x)\, \|\, \parden \big)$.
-Its expected value, the so-called \emph{mutual information} of $\param$ and $\meas$ or \emph{expected information} from one observation of model $\model$, is always non-negative and invariant under transformations. \begin{definition}[expected information] The \emph{expected information} gained from one observation of model $\model$ on a parameter $\param$ with prior $\parden(\param)$ is given by
+However, the continuous analogue to this notion, the differential entropy $H_\param$ given by \eqref{equ:EntropyPenalty}, faces several complications: \begin{itemize} \item The information gain $-\log(\parden(\param))$ from observing the value $\param$, as well as the entropy $H_\param$ itself can become negative, which is difficult to interpret. \item $H_\param$ is variant under transformations of $\param$, leading to an inconsistent notion of information. \item The information gain $-\log(\parden(\param))$ relies on a \emph{direct} and \emph{exact} (error-free) measurement of $\param$, which is not plausible in the continuous case. \end{itemize} The last point becomes even more relevant in the empirical Bayes framework, where $\param$ is not (and usually cannot be) measured directly, but is inferred from the measurement $\meas$ of another quantity.
+The appropriate notion for the information gain in this setup is the Kullback-Leibler divergence $\dkl{\parden(\Cdot|x)}{\parden}$ between posterior and prior \citep{zbMATH03065448}.
+Its expected value (from one observation of model $\model$), the so-called \emph{expected information} or \emph{mutual information} of $\param$ and $\meas$, is always non-negative and invariant under transformations. \begin{definition} The \emph{expected information} gained from one observation of model $\model$ on a parameter $\param$ with prior $\parden(\param)$ is given by